elnaterator/pgpcrypto/README.md

 # Library and Lambda Layer for PGP Encryption and Decryption

 This is a project to simplify PGP encryption and decryption for lambda functions, and especially to solve the problem of not having a full-featured `gpg` executable available.
+This is intended for python3.10 or python3.11 runtimes.

 * Library `pgpcrypto` with simple API for encryption and decryption of files.
 * Build a `gpg` binary from source for `Amazon Linux 2` and package with `lambda_layer.zip`.